Nihari: The Indulgent Weekend Brunch

 Nihari

 Nihari (also spelled Nehari) is a traditional weekend brunch menu item for the Nawab (noblemen) during the Mughal era in the Indian subcontinent.
-It is slow-cooked meat in aromatic spices and has a rich, savory flavor that one will surely not resist trying.
+It is slow-cooked meat in aromatic spices, with a rich, savory flavor that one will surely not resist trying.

 Lamb Nehari on white bowl garnished with lemon slices.